-If "Preceding Tone" or "Page Mode" is selected, this sets how many rings (of the default ring tone) before the phone auto answers.
-If the ring tone is a continuous tone, this sets the duration in units of 10ms
+If "Preceding ring" autoanswer mode is selected, this sets how many rings before the phone auto answers.
+Note this is the number of individual ring bursts, not the number of complete ring tone sequences.

 Basic or advanced: Basic Range check: 0 to 65535